primiano/perfetto-docs/docs/instrumentation/tracing-sdk.md

      variants that don't have this limitation.

 Now that tracing is active, instruct your app to perform the operation you want to record.
-After that, we can stop tracing and collect the protobuf-formatted trace data:
+After that, stop tracing and collect the protobuf-formatted trace data:

 ```C++